 As of 15 February, new, slightly modified rules go into effect regarding entry to the Czech Republic from abroad – for Czech citizens and non-citizens alike.
 They apply to all those visiting or returning from abroad for stays longer than 12 hours..
-It depends on whether you are coming from EU or non-EU country and whether you are coming from a “green” (non-risk) country or a “red” (risk) country.
+It depends on whether you are coming from EU or non-EU country and whether you are coming from a “green” (non-risk) country, “orange” (semi-risk) country or a “red” (risk) country.
 All the details and conditions can be found here.

 (Updated on 21 September, 11:15 AM)

 The university has made an agreement with the emergency room of the Olomouc Military Hospital (Vojenská nemocnice Olomouc) to provide medical services to new exchange and new English degree international students.
 Contact the doctors Monday–Friday, preferably from 9–11 am via telephone at +420 973 407 040 or e-mail firstname.lastname@example.org.

 Palacký University Olomouc management is asking international Erasmus programme students to reconsider their physical presence in Olomouc during the summer 2021 semester and recommend they instead postpone their study stay to a later date.

 (Updated on 12 January, 11:03 PM)

 As for the UP Library and its branches, it remains in force that from 21 December until further notice, the libraries are closed.

 However, as of 11 January 2021 borrowing books from the library is possible once again.
 Details and up-to-date information can be found on the UP Library webpage.

 (Updated on 8 September, 5:00 PM)

 Yes, there are two options: 1) the possibility of refunding money for unused lessons; 2) transferring unused lessons to a chosen sports programme in the next semester, which would automatically reduce the price of the prepaid sports pass in the next semester.
 More details are available (in Czech) on the UP ASC website.